 The Women's Initiative Fellowship is a year-long project that builds on and amplifies conversations surrounding reproductive choice and financial security and helps shape a political strategy to advance a progressive outlook on women's rights in national policy.
 As part of the Fellowship, Progressive Congress in cooperation with the Congressional Progressive Caucus has organizedthe 2016 women's roundtable discussion: Securing Autonomy: The Link Between Reproductive Health Access and Financial Security, which will take place on Capitol Hill on April 28, 2016.

-Progressive Congress Recently Released Securing Autonomy, A White Paper on Women's Issues.
+Securing Autonomy - White Paper on Women's Issues.
 Click below to read the full report.

 IN THE NEWS

 Study Links Abortion Access To Wealth Inequality Among Women, And Lawmakers Are Finally Talking About It

 Catie L'Heureux; New York Magazine, April 27, 2016